kotlin-hands-on/hands-on/Introduction to Coroutines/02_BlockingRequest.md

 ```

 First, we group users by their login.
-`groupBy` returns a map from login to all occurrences of user with this login in different repositories.
+`groupBy` returns a map from login to all occurrences of the user with this login in different repositories.
-Then for each map entry we count the total number of contributions for each user and
+Then for each map entry, we count the total number of contributions for each user and
-create a new instance of `User` class by given name and sum of contributions.
+create a new instance of `User` class by the given name and sum of contributions.
 At last, we sort the resulting list in a descending order.

-The alternative is to use the function `groupingBy` instead of `groupBy`.
+An alternative is to use the function `groupingBy` instead of `groupBy`.